hbdalby/AI-Data-Center-Unit-Economics/README.md

 **Compute-price erosion:** the model applies a calendar-coupled price path.
 Entry price = P0 × (1 − decline)^TTP, where P0 is today's rental rate, decline is a scenario-linked annual rate (base −20%), and TTP is time-to-power.
 Contracted deals lock the entry price; merchant deals continue eroding to a floor ($2.40, the estimated full break-even for a low-cost producer).
 This means a slow build enters an already-eroded market — the queue costs you the market, not just time.

-**Architecture:** the model follows River/FAST financial modeling standards — one-directional flow, blue inputs / black calcs / red outputs, sheet protection with only assumption cells unlocked, and structural divider tabs.
+**Architecture:** the model follows PwC financial modeling standards — one-directional flow, blue inputs / black calcs / red outputs, sheet protection with only assumption cells unlocked, and structural divider tabs.

 ## Model Structure (31 tabs)